snowdj/pixyll/_posts/2016-09-22-your-filename.md

 ∑ω∈ΩP(outcome ω)=1.

 Notation: As shorthand we occasionally use the tuple “(Ω,P)" to refer to a finite probability space to remind ourselves of the two ingredients needed, sample space Ω and an assignment of probabilities P. As we already saw, in code these two pieces can be represented together in a single Python dictionary.
-However, when we want to reason about probability spaces in terms of the mathematics, it's helpful to have names for the two pieces.
+However, when we want to reason about probability spaces in terms of the mathematics, it's helpful to have names for the **two pieces**.

 Why finite?
 Of the **two pieces making up a finite probability space (Ω,P)**, the sample space Ω being finite is a fairly natural constraint, corresponding to how we typically work with Python dictionaries where there is only a **finite number of keys**.
 As we'll see, finite probability spaces are already extremely useful in practice.
 Pedagogically, **finite probability spaces** also provide a great intro to probability theory as they already carry a wealth of intuition, much of which carries over to a more complete story of general probability spaces!